chanux/notes.chanux.me/docs/terraform/flexible.md

 }
 ```

-Did you see how I used the keys from virtual_networks map to reference
+Did you see how I used the keys from `virtual_networks` map to reference
-a virtual_network from a subnet configuration object?
+a virtual network from a subnet configuration object?
 You can use this idea and
-link configuration objects! if you noticed, the virtual network and subnet
+link configuration objects!
-configurations are similar to the relevant terrafrom resource!

 ```
 resource "azurerm_virtual_network" "main" {